-Here in the Northern Hemisphere, it’s winter, with the longest nights of the year.
-Throughout time, even while the darkness surrounded them, people have celebrated the light.
+Here in the Northern Hemisphere, it's springtime, with the days growing longer and the world coming alive.
+Throughout time, even as nature blossoms around them, people have celebrated the renewal of light.

 These early candles were formed by rolling papyrus or rice paper into thin wicks and dipping the tube into the wax, leaving it to dry.
 When the candle was lit, the paper burned, and the wax would melt and become fuel for the flame.